 Olfactory processing has long been linked to emotions, but this is one of the first studies to look at details in the relationship between smell and feeling.
 Your sense of smell is an incredibly useful tool to alert you to danger and pleasure.
 But while smelling smoke or getting to the bacon first is all well and good, a stressful day compounded by bad smells isn’t.
 Unfortunately, stress and anxiety contribute to a cycle of negative stressors, Li says.

 Because anxiety has been shown to produce such strong responses in the brain, it’s a good venue to study changing neurocircuitry phenomenon, Li says.
-It’s well known that anxiety can make it harder to deal with life's obstacles, and researchers from Ohio State University have recently linked anxiety, stress, and the immune system in mice.
+It’s well known that , and researchers from Ohio State University have recently linked anxiety, stress, and the immune system in mice.

-Long term stress also poses health risks, increasing the likelihood of cardiac disease, according to researchers from the University College London in the U.K.
+Long term stress also poses health risks, increasing the likelihood of cardiac disease, according to researchers from the in the U.K.

 Wired for Stress?